- Who Is Dr. Steven Gundry?

 Dr. Gundry is an American doctor and the founder of the Gundry MD company, as mentioned in the introduction.

 Dr. Gundry is an American heart surgeon who has spent a lot of time studying and researching ways to improve people’s lives better.

-In 2001, he was the former head of Cardiothoracic Surgery at Loma Linda University, and after treating a chronically unwell overweight patient who was labelled a “hopeless case,” Gundry Md was founded.
+In 2001, he was the former head of Cardiothoracic Surgery at Loma Linda University, and after treating a chronically unwell overweight patient who was labeled a “hopeless case,” Gundry Md was founded.